When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 "Low-quality, User-frustration, Forgetful").

-Enable signals from the Monitors page
+Add a signal from the Monitors page

+Adding a signal turns on automated scoring so that Weave evaluates new production traces against that signal’s criteria.
 To enable signals:- Navigate to wandb.ai and then open your Weave project.

 - In the Weave project sidebar, select Monitors.